 Treatment for Allergic Conjunctivitis

 There is no cure for allergic conjunctivitis.
-Avoidance of the irritant is the best management.
+The best management is to avoid the irritant.
 Cold compresses to your child's eyes may also help with the itching and swelling.

 - Your child's age, overall health, and medical history